1805864/CS220-AU-portfolio/index.md

-## Allisha Cavaree
+## Student Number: 1805864
 **Digital Culture and Communications Student at Essex Univesity**

 Hello!
 My name is Allisha.

 I am a second year student, studying Digital Culture and Communications at the University of Essex.
-I am also a freelance graphic designer / digital artist.
-I specialise in posters, logos, and cover art.
+Alongside this I

 <br>